xia-cui/projects_miscellaneous/tidy_data_project/README.md

 The packages that are needed to run the script are "downloader" and "dplyr".
 These are installed and downloaded at the start of the script.

-You can also find the CodeBook.md in this repo which describes the variables, the data, and transformations that has been performed to clean up the data.
+You can also find the CodeBook.md in this folder which describes the variables, the data, and transformations that has been performed to clean up the data.